YorkEarwaker/Automation/repository-sample/rst_structure/README.md

 ### Use Cases - confirm use cases as below

+Consider as first class before C/C++/ASM only where there is an use case to do so.
+* -, Steep learning curve,
+* -, Maintainability with multicode projects
+* +, DARPA converting all C code to Rust,
+* +, Many successful projects,

-Pluses - good for
+Pluses - good for use case
 * performance critical systems
 * security sensitive applications
 * long running services
 * CLI tools - mature ecosystem for system programming and cli

-Minuses - not good for
+Minuses - bad for use case
 * Rapid prototying
 * Tight deadlines
 * Extensive legacy code bases